EbaAdisu/smart-loan-tracker/docs/monochrome-theme-plan.md

 ---

+Note on "blue" mentions: Any references to `blue` (e.g., `bg-blue-600`) in this plan are examples of current code that must be removed/replaced.
+The final design is strictly grayscale (black/white with neutral grays only).
+These mentions are there to call out what to refactor away, not what to implement.

+---

 ### 1) Establish single source of truth for theme tokens

 - Create/expand a small, centralized token map using CSS variables and Tailwind v4 `@theme` inline tokens in `src/app/globals.css`.